Program Profiles

 Science Action Club

 Launched in 2011 by the California Academy of Sciences, Science Action Club (SAC) is a global out-of-school time (OST) program for middle school youth that aims to transform environmental learning at scale.
-Through games, projects, and hands-on activities, youth in SAC investigate nature, document their discoveries, and contribute to citizen science research.
-OST staff receive in-depth training on Science Action Club kits, activity guidebooks, and STEM teaching techniques for the informal learning environment.
+Through games, projects, and hands-on activities, youth in SAC investigate nature, document their discoveries, and contribute to citizen and community science research.
+OST staff receive in-depth training on SAC kits, activity guidebooks, and STEM teaching techniques for the informal learning environment.

-Over 63,000 youth and educators in more than 400 communities have participated in Science Action Club since 2011.
-Each year, hundreds of clubs join the growing SAC network, while SAC-certified trainers provide coaching and support for regional cohorts.
-Science Action Club is successful in both rural and urban environments.
-Over 75% of participants are students of color and more than half are girls.
+Over 75,000 youth and educators in more than 480 communities and 42 states have participated in SAC since 2011.
+Each year, hundreds of clubs join the growing SAC network, while SAC-certified trainers provide coaching and support for regional cohorts

 Whether you are a seasoned science educator or new to the field, SAC trainings make it easy and fun to lead hands-on STEM activities with youth.
-Educators are required to complete the professional development course and have the option to attend an in-person or virtual training workshop, led by a certified SAC trainer.
+Educators are required to complete the professional development course and have the option to attend an in-person training workshop, led by a certified SAC trainer, if available in their area.
 SAC has partnered with statewide and national afterschool organizations and leveraged the train-the-trainer model to reach widespread geographic audiences.
-Both the online and in-person trainings provide detailed guidance and support for all 12 SAC activities, as well as background information on scientific content, how to do citizen science, and best practices for teaching STEM in an informal learning environment.
-The training comes with resources and guidance on how to run SAC successfully during shelter-in-place and a variety of safety restrictions during COVID-19.
-The training materials are designed by SAC staff at the California Academy of Sciences with input from the world-renowned Academy scientific researchers and include videos and articles from colleagues in the field.
+Both the online and in-person trainings provide detailed guidance and support for all 12 SAC activities, as well as background information on scientific content, how to do citizen and community science, and best practices for teaching STEM in an informal learning environment.
+Training materials are designed by SAC staff at the California Academy of Sciences with input from the world-renowned Academy scientific researchers and include videos and articles from colleagues in the field.

 SAC works with the evaluation firm Public Profit to assess annual programmatic impact on participating youth and educators.
 Outcome data is collected through pre- and post-session surveys, site visits, interviews, and focus groups.
 Through these methods SAC gathers data on youth and educators’ interest in STEM, engagement in STEM, and the degree to which they value STEM learning.
-In the 2019-2020 school year, 83% of youth reported feeling more confident in their science skills since joining SAC and 95% of SAC educators felt their training increased their interest in teaching science.
+Eighty-three percent of youth reported feeling more confident in their science skills since joining SAC and 95% of SAC educators felt their training increased their interest in teaching science.

 Learn more about our program impacts in our SAC Impact Report.